 day is not permitted unless you are engaged in activities at Central Baptist Church.

 9. Breakfast may not be brought into the rooms.
-You may sit in the hallway with your child while
+You may sit in the hallway with your child while they finish eating.

 10. All children are to be escorted to their classrooms by parents.